James231/GCode-Razor-PostProcessor/README.md

 1. Go to the [Github Releases Page](https://github.com/James231/GCode-Razor-PostProcessor/releases).

-2. Under the 'Assets' section, download the `.zip` file.
+2. Under the 'Assets' section, download the `GCode-Razor.zip` file.

 3. Unzip the file and save the contents somewhere.
 Double click on `GCodeRazor.exe` to run it.